Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Model training and verification

 In the case of positive definite parameters, such as the sill and range of the GRFs, inverse gamma priors are selected.
 We use the same priors for all spatial dependence structures, independent of $\mu^{j}/\varsigma^{j}$.
 Consequently, a single prior value is set for the shapes $\delta, \zeta$ and the scales $\epsilon, \eta$ of the inverse gamma distributions.
 All sill parameters are assigned $\sigma_{\mu^{j}/\varsigma^{j}} \sim \operatorname{InvGamma}(5,2)$, constraining them to a reasonable value range regarding the variability of the parameters.
 All range parameters are assigned $\rho_{\mu^{j}/\varsigma^{j}} \sim \operatorname{InvGamma}(1.05,100)$, favoring values between 0 and 500 km but otherwise not effecting major influence on the parameter estimation.
-The exact values of the prior parameters are selected arbitrarily.

 The scaling factor $f_z$ for the elevation offset in Eq.~(\ref{eq:AltitudeScaling}) is assigned a Gamma-distributed prior, to ensure positive definiteness.
 The expectation value of $f_z$ is derived from a quasigeostrophic scale analysis and is set to the ratio of the Coriolis force and the buoyancy force on synoptic scales.
 This ratio is approximated as $\frac{N}{f}$ with the Brunt-V\"ais\"al\"a frequency $N$ and the Coriolis parameter $f$.
 In the mid-latitudes, typical values are found around 100.
 Hence, we model $f_z$ as $\operatorname{Gamma}(15,0.15)$.